QG3 File Management with Google Docs

 Printing a document from Google Drive

-- You will learn the process to print; however, do not print yet unless your teacher says to do so.
-Most likely your teacher will have you wait until the very end of the Word Processing Quests to do this.
+- You will learn the process to print; however, do not print yet unless you have a reason to do so.
+Most likely your teacher will have you wait until the very end of these Word Processing Quests.